pulumi/docs/content/docs/guides/crossguard/configuration.md

 }
 ```

 The schema in the above example includes an optional property.
 If the property value is not set, a reasonable message is set from within the `validateResource` function.
-It's generally better to provide policies that has reasonable defaults and can run without setting any configuration values.
+It's generally better to provide policies that have reasonable defaults and can run without setting any configuration values.
 Configuration should be used to change behavior or opt-in to more specific checks in the case that a specific configuration property is set.
 For example, a policy that checks encryption is enabled can be done without any configuration, but an optional configuration property for an "id of the encryption key" can be specified to further enforce that a specific key is being used for the encryption.

 #### Required Properties